htw-imi-showtime/showtime-website/content/ws21/master/m2-a-better-spotify/_index.md

 # Properties for displaying the project in the project list
 card_image = "logo.jpg"
-card_description = "‘Better-Spotify' is a web application that is based on the audio-streaming platform Spotify and is designed to give an improved user experience.
-The main features Spotify offers are still prominent while also including new ones that were overlooked / discarded in the process. "
+card_description = "‘Better-Spotify' is a web application that is based on the audio-streaming platform Spotify and is designed to provide an improved user experience compared with the original.
+The main features Spotify offers are still prominent while also including new ones that were priorly overlooked or discarded."

 source_link = "https://github.com/jakepanter/better-spotify"
 team = ["Jakob Panthen", "Stefan Böhnert", "Malin Dulkies", "Lennard Grimm", "Phillip Kiele", "Piranavi Satkunanathan", "Naomi Schoppa" ]